 Our Tampa criminal attorneys understand how to handle unfounded allegations.
 Our policy of early diligence in our cases has often led to charges not being filed against our clients or the discovery of evidence to leverage the State into dropping the charge or offer a great deal during the pendency of your case.

 Don’t try to navigate this accusation alone.
 Contact the Tampa child neglect lawyers at The Mayberry Law Firm today.
-We’re available 24 hours a day, 7 days a week at 813-444-7435.
+Contact us at 813-444-7435.